10 Rescued California Children Were Allegedly Waterboarded And Shot With Crossbows

 Prosecutors stated in a motion filed on Tuesday that the 10 children who were rescued from the home of Johnathan Allen and Ina Rogers were subjected to waterboarding, biting, and burning with scalding hot water.
 The Solanos County attorneys filed the motion in an attempt to increase bail for Rogers to $495,000 prior to her Wednesday court appearance.
 The children have also reported puncture wounds and injuries consistent with being shot with a pellet or BB gun.

-Officials became aware of the situation in the two-story Fairfield, California home in March when they returned a 12-year-old boy to the residence.
+Officials became aware of the situation in the two-story Fairfield, California, home in March when they returned a 12-year-old boy to the residence.
 Ina Rogers had reported him missing, and an Amber Alert had been issued.
 The 30-year-old stated that her son ran away out of rebellion.
 Officers observed horrible living conditions inside the home including human and animal feces strewn about and rotting food.
-Ages of the children ranges from four months to twelve years.
-They were removed from the home in March according to The New York Post.
+Ages of the children ranges from 4 months to 12 years.
+They were removed from the home in March according to the New York Post.
 Deputy District Attorney Veronica Juarez described the siblings’ living conditions.

 “On a continuous basis the children were getting punched, strangled, bitten, shot with weapons such as crossbows and bb guns, hit with weapons such as sticks and bats, subjected to ‘waterboarding’ and having scalding water poured on them.”